Adrian McPherson: Montreal Alouettes

-In May 2008, McPherson was signed by the Montreal Alouettes of the Canadian Football League.
+In May 2008, McPherson was signed by the Montreal Alouettes of the Canadian Football League (CFL).
 He debuted with the Alouettes in a CFL pre-season game, on June 12, 2008, against the Toronto Argonauts.
 He completed four of eight passes for 105 yards, and one touchdown pass.
 The Alouettes and Argonauts played to a 34–34 tie in Montreal.
 McPherson spent five seasons as the back up to franchise quarterback Anthony Calvillo, winning the Grey Cup in 2009 and 2010.
 Two weeks before entering free agency, McPherson was released on February 1, 2013, so that he could pursue offers from other teams.

 Tampa Bay Storm

-On February 19, 2013, McPherson signed with the Tampa Bay Storm.
+On February 19, 2013, McPherson signed with the AFL's Tampa Bay Storm.
 On May 10, 2013, McPherson broke the AFL record for rushing touchdowns in a season by a quarterback.
 Two months later McPherson's season ended with a right leg injury.

 Calgary Stampeders

-In January 2014, McPherson was signed by the Calgary Stampeders of the Canadian Football League.
+In January 2014, McPherson was signed by the Calgary Stampeders of the CFL.